6 min read October 19, 2021

 8. Should either of us work part-time in retirement?

-A part-time job may help pay for health care or generally provide a financial bridge into retirement.
+A part-time job may help you afford health care or generally provide a financial bridge into retirement.
 It’s worth talking about the potential social benefits, too.

 9. How much debt will we have when we retire?